elstr/PigDataViz/README.md

 ## Pending:
-[ ] (FIX) When url has year param, calculate the progress percent and render progress bar from there
+[ X ] (FIX) When url has year param, calculate the progress percent and render progress bar from there

 [ ] Make progress bar responsive